cosmoarunn/reactnative-ts-docker-template/README.md

 ## Template for React Native - Typescript container app

+This template is designed to kickstart  containerized react-native app.
+Equipped with a well designed core architecture, distinguishing frontend and backend development, this repo provides the necessary base tools to deploy an app in dev or production in no time.

 **App Architecture and Development Summary**

 Summary & discussion about designing and developing  the app.